mmu-webdesign/l4-WPD-web-term-2/rwd-week-4.md

 ```
 background-blend-mode: multiply;
 ```
-Now adjust your page header `background-color` to get a blend that works for both your hero image and your design.
+Now adjust your page header `background-color` to get a blend that works for both your hero image, your heading and tagline, and your design.

 You can also try out a number of the *blend modes*.
 Some work better than others.
 This [CodePen from CCS Tricks illustrates the differences](https://codepen.io/team/css-tricks/full/GgavOP).
 Read the full [background-blend-mode article](https://css-tricks.com/almanac/properties/b/background-blend-mode/) for more detail.

+Have a play with the options.
+Ultimately you can leave out the blend if it doesn't work for you.

 ---

 ## Task 4 - The `header-content`

 One problem of adding a background image to our header is that the text (our heading and tagline) often gets lost.
 There are a number of clever ways to get around this issue.
 The first is to simply make the text colour white (or black if the image is pale).
+This is so obvious but many fail to implement this simple solution.

-The other is to adjust the size of your heading and tagline.
+The other simple method is to adjust the size of your heading and tagline.

+> Once you've mastered media queries you could for example make your header text much bigger on desktop sizes.

 You already have the following CSS fo your `.header-content`.